15,130 students were studying this subject in 2014/15.

 A levels – To get on to a related degree, you will usually need a minimum of two A levels, with three A levels and A/B grades required for the most popular courses.
+Entry requirements range from BBB to BCC, with the universities and colleges most commonly asking for CCC.
 Most degrees in this field ask for at least one science A level (biology is often required for degrees in animal science and veterinary nursing), with two preferred by many.
-It is important to check precise requirements with individual universities, as some are more flexible around which subjects they regard as a science.
+It is important to check precise requirements with universities, as some are more flexible around which subjects they regard as a science.

-Vocational courses – Other Level 3 qualifications (e.g. BTEC extended diploma in animal management science) may be accepted as an alternative to A levels by some universities.
-It is essential that you check alternative entry requirements with individual universities.
+Vocational courses – Other Level 3/Level 6 qualifications (e.g. Pearson BTEC Level 3 National Extended Diploma in Animal Management Science, SVQ Animal Care (SCQF Level 6)) may be accepted as an alternative to A levels/Highers by some providers.
+It’s essential that you check alternative entry requirements with universities or colleges

 Competition for places can be high so personal statements form an essential part of the selection process.
 Admissions tutors want to see you have aptitude, interest, and motivation in your chosen subject.
 Many of these degrees are practical and vocational, which means some previous experience can be important.

 Universities will be looking for evidence that you have a real enthusiasm for the subject and related careers, which could be demonstrated by: